Stroke & Vascular Disorders

 • Peripheral nervous system complications | ||

-- Lumbosacral plexopathy |
+- Lumbosacral plexopathy | ||

 Lumbosacral plexopathy.
-Retroperitoneal hematomas can cause lumbosacral plexopathy, with femoral and obturator nerves being primarily involved.
+Retroperitoneal hematomas can cause lumbosacral plexopathy, with the femoral and obturator nerves being primarily involved.
 The size of the hematoma does not correlate with the severity of the sensory or motor deficits.

 Neurologic complications of other cardiac procedures.

-In a metaanalysis of 3000 patients who underwent frozen elephant technique for type A aortic dissection repair aortic, the pooled rates of adverse events were 4.7% for spinal cord stroke, 7.6% for cerebral stroke, and 8.8% for perioperative mortality.
-Spinal cord ischemia was significantly higher when the length of graft exceeded 15 cm or extended beyond T8 (98).
+In a meta-analysis of 3000 patients who underwent the frozen elephant trunk technique for type A aortic dissection repair, the pooled rates of adverse events were 4.7% for spinal cord stroke, 7.6% for cerebral stroke, and 8.8% for perioperative mortality.
+The left subclavian artery may occasionally be sacrificed, causing exertion-induced weakness.
+This may be treated with carotid-subclavian bypass (58).

 Cardiac valve surgery.